-This opinion or estimate is discerned by using a formal process that usually utilizes three "common approaches to value".
+This opinion or estimate is discerned through the use of a formal method that usually utilizes the three main "common approaches to value".

-The Cost Approach is one of the approaches that appraisers use to find the worth of a house property; it involves figuring what the improvements would cost minus physical depreciation, plus the land value.
+The Cost Approach is one of the approaches that appraisers use to find the worth of a house property; it involves discerning what the improvements would be worth less physical depreciation, adding the land value.

-Easily the most common approach in finding the worth of a house is the Sales Comparison Approach which involves making a comparison to comparable properties nearby.
+Easily the most common approach in figuring the worth of a home is the Sales Comparison Approach which involves making a comparison to comparable houses close by.

-Being the most common approach, the Sales Comparison Approach is considered the most accurate and best indicator of value for a residential property.
+Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a residential property.

-One of the least common approaches in appraising residential properties is the Income Approach, which is commonly used to figure the worth of a property based on what an investor would pay based on the capital produced by the building.
+One of the least common approaches in appraising houses is the Income Approach, which is mainly used to figure the value of a property based on what an investor would pay based on the capital produced by the property.

-A key party in deciding the worth of a house, an appraiser makes an unbiased opinion on the worth of a property used in a real estate transaction.
+A key party in deciding the value of a residence, an appraiser makes an unbiased and professional opinion on the worth of a property used in a real estate sale.

 To obtain a loan.